andraztori/marrakesh/marrakesh/architecture.md

 - Scenarios include validation logic to verify expected behavior
 - Logging is organized by scenario and variant for easy analysis

+**Scenario Execution**:
+- Scenarios can be run individually by name: `cargo run -- <scenario_name> [iterations]`
+- Or all scenarios can be run: `cargo run -- all [iterations]`
+- Optional `iterations` parameter runs each scenario multiple times with different random seeds
+- Each iteration uses its iteration number as the global `RAND_SEED` for reproducibility
+- When running multiple iterations, each scenario completes all its iterations before moving to the next scenario

 **Example Scenarios**:
 - `s_one.rs`: Basic marketplace dynamics with multiple campaigns and sellers
 - `s_mrg_boost.rs`: Effect of seller boost factors on marketplace outcomes
 - `s_mrg_dynamic_boost.rs`: Comparison of fixed vs. dynamic boost strategies
-- `s_optimal.rs`: Comparison of multiplicative pacing, optimal bidding, and cheater strategies
+- `s_optimal.rs`: Comparison of multiplicative pacing, optimal bidding, cheater, and max margin strategies
+- `s_maxmargin_equality.rs`: Comparison of Optimal Bidding and Max Margin strategies (formerly `s_experiment.rs`).
+This scenario proves the equality of Max Margin and Optimal Bidding strategies.

 ---